Hame Sele: 2023

 On 27 July, Sele signed a three-year deal to re-join St. George Illawarra starting in 2024.
 Sele played a total of 18 games for South Sydney in the 2023 NRL season as the club missed the finals for the first time since 2017.

 2024

 During round 23 of the 2024 NRL season, Sele was taken to hospital after suffering from an irregular heartbeat during St. George's match against Canterbury.
 Sele from hospital confirmed he was diagnosed with Pericarditis, Sele would be ruled out for the rest of the season..

 Sele played 11 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.
 Sele revealed later that he thought it was his ribs hurting due to an illness he was carrying before going into the match, he has since returned to training.

 2025

 Sele was limited to only eight appearances for St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.

 On 28 September, Sele played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.

+2026

+Sele played only five games for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.